 Each lesson has a clear objective (WALT) and success criteria, which are shared with children.
 Objectives are based on the National Curriculum statements, which may be broken down into several smaller objectives, for example based on the ‘small steps’ from the White Rose Hub scheme of learning.

 In every maths lesson, clear modelling by the teacher is key.
 Written calculations methods are modelled on a squared background, with particular attention paid to clear and accurate layout.
 Modelling is also used in problem solving and reasoning contexts.
 At CCJ, children are given frequent opportunities to articulate their mathematical reasoning.
 Children have opportunities to discuss their thoughts and ideas in pairs, in groups and as a class, in order to promote and develop their oracy skills.

 In every lesson, every child will complete a try it, use it and prove it task:

 Catch Up Keep Up (CUKU) lessons

 We know that feedback is most effective when it is timely, specific and personalised.
 Therefore, we have a daily 20-minute slot each day called CUKU (Catch Up, Keep Up), in which the teacher has the opportunity to work with small groups or individuals to address any misconceptions from the previous maths lesson, or pre-teach a new concept that will support learning in the next lesson.

-Each piece of work that a child produces is reviewed by their class teacher so that impactful feedback can be given, children can be identified for additional support in a CUKU session and teaching sequences can be adapted if required.
-At CCJ, we use a blend of oral, written and peer feedback.
+Each piece of work that a child produces is reviewed by their class teacher so that children can be identified for additional support in a CUKU session and teaching sequences can be adapted if required.
+At CCJ, we use a mix of oral, written and peer feedback.

 Assessment – after the unit